mirageglobe/butlerfox/README.md

 Goals
 ------------------------------------------------

+Key Goal

+- To create a simple automation tool that has extremely low learning curve

+Objectives

-- Low learning curve by simple interface with little need for memorising of commands
+- Low learning curve by simple interface with little need for memorising of commands, or learning new ones
 - Simple to understand architecture with standard deployment
-- Enable silent installations of frameworks (nodejs / meteorjs / ruby / python / php script)
+- Enable silent installations of popular frameworks (nodejs / meteorjs / ruby / python / php script)
 - Enable slient installations of common dbs (json / sqlite / mongodb and mariadb)
 - Enable best practice security lockdowns
 - Enable a simple bash script generation
 - Compatible with vagrant
-- Support auto scaling in mind (with DB and App all in a place)?
+- Support auto scaling in mind (with DB and App all in a place)

 Change Log
 ------------------------------------------------